mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Command-Line Arguments

-GRONK
-A slice of the command-line arguments is stored in `os.Args` Index 0 holds the path to the executable which is dynamically created when "go run" is used.
+Command-line arguments are held in a slice stored in `os.Args`.
+Index 0 holds the path to the executable.
+An executable is created dynamically when "go run" is used.
 Index 1 holds the first command-line-argument.
+Often `os.Args[1:]` is used to obtain a slice that only contains the command-line arguments.

 For example, suppose the file `greet.go` contains the following: